How to get a job in Australia: 5 Top tips for job seekers from overseas

 Set up a comprehensive LinkedIn profile

 Don’t have a LinkedIn profile yet?
 Set one up immediately.
-Just make sure that you follow LinkedIn’s advice to have a great profile: Set up a profile on LinkedIn immediately if you don’t have one yet!
+Just make sure that you follow LinkedIn’s advice for a great profile:

 - Choose the right profile picture for LinkedIn.
-In a nutshell that’s using a recent photo, looking professional and smiling!
+In a nutshell that’s using a recent photo where you’re looking professional yet friendly and approachable.

 - Add a background photo.